readium/webpub-manifest/profiles/divina.md

 The goal of this specification is to provide a profile dedicated to digital visual narratives (Divina) for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

-## 1. Declaring conformance with the Divina profile
+## 1. Declaring conformance to the Divina profile

 In order to declare that it conforms to the Divina Profile, a Readium Web Publication Manifest <strong class="rfc">must</strong>: